andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 No sir, we're going to ride a tram up the *inside* of the mountain.

-In 1953 plans were announced for a tunnel tramway to ferry tourists to the summit of GTop for sightseeing and the ever growing popularity of alpine skiing.
-Initially planned as a joint venture between local municipalities, eager to capitalize on increased tourism, and NATO, looking to establish a monitoring and communications center atop the mountain to keep tabs on the Soviet threat to the East, the project was quickly subsumed by the military brass at NATO, leaving the public in the lurch.
+In 1953 Telemark County authorities announced plans for a tunnel tramway to ferry tourists to GTop's heavenly summit for sightseeing and to cater to the ever growing popularity of alpine skiing.
+The project was initially planned as a joint venture between local municipalities, who were eager to capitalize on increased tourism and NATO, who was looking to establish a monitoring and communications center to keep tabs on the Soviets.
+However, as you can imagine, the operation was quickly subsumed by the military brass at NATO, shouldering their way to sole ownership and leaving the public in the lurch.

-For nearly 60 years GTop was closed to the public, only available to military personnel and civilians with the highest security clearance.
-Then on 31-July 2010, the first tourists were allowed to ride the tram, fulfilling a dream decades in the making.
+For nearly 60 years the GTop tram was closed to the public, available only to military personnel and civilians with the highest security clearance.
+Finally, on 31-July 2010, the first tourists were allowed to ride the tram, fulfilling a dream decades in the making.

 The tram lumbers a half a mile horizontally into the mountain, at which point we disembark and squeeze ourselves and all our gear into a